glederrey/DATGAN/README.md

 datgan.preprocess(df, data_info, preprocessed_data_path='./encoded_data')
 ```

+> **NOTE 1:** If you decide to change any values in the metadata dictionary `data_info`, you will have to preprocess the
+data again.
+However, since the preprocessing of the continuous variable is random, you will not be able to sample a
+model trained on a previous preprocessed dataset with the current one.
+Therefore, we advise to not delete the previous
+preprocessed dataset.
+>
+> **NOTE 2:** In the folder `preprocessed_data_path/continuous`, you will find PNG files of the continuous distributions.
+These pictures can be used to make sure that the Variational Gaussian Mixtures (VGM) were correctly trained for each
+continuous distributions.
+It can be especially useful if the user is trying to use a lambda function.

 ### 5. Fit the model
 Once you have a **DATGAN** instance, you can call the method `fit` and passing the following parameters:
 - `data`: the original DataFrame